Immortality-IMT/Make-A.I.-Do-Science/distributed model training/README.md

 Mainly used for LAN and a commercial cloud service.
 Although, there is no access to a network of other Horovod users who also borrow and lend their GPU resources.

 The kit is essential, but there is no dynamic resource sharing between users.

-Another similar computer cluster management software is **Apache Hadoop**.
+The environment variable HOROVOD_HOSTNAME is often used to specify the hostname or IP address of each machine in the cluster.
+Requires a central location to grab the current command and a ping utility to ensure horovod server uptime.

+$ export HOROVOD_HOSTNAME=hostname_of_new_machine:port,hostname_of_existing_machine1:port,hostname_of_existing_machine2:port \
+$ horovodrun -np <num_processes> python your_training_script.py

 ### BOINC